-9.7.1 This portfolio is also responsible for:

-- Waste Collection and Disposal including recycling

-- Street Scene
+- 9.7.1 This portfolio is also responsible for: - Waste Collection and Disposal including recycling - Street Scene

 - o Parks, Monuments & Cenotaphs

 - Bereavement Services

 - Grounds Maintenance

-- Area Management - Coastal Issues - Sustainable Environmental Maintenance of our Borough - Environmental Sustainability - The Council's Environmental Agenda and Climate Change - Environmental Strategy; Energy Management and Carbon Reduction
+- Area Management

+- Coastal Issues

+- Sustainable Environmental Maintenance of our Borough

+- Environmental Sustainability

+- The Council's Environmental Agenda and Climate Change

+- Environmental Strategy; Energy Management and Carbon Reduction

-9.8 Voluntary Sector, Partnerships and Equalities
+9.8 Voluntary Sector Partnerships and Equalities

-- 9.8.1 This portfolio has responsibility for Equality, Diversity, Inclusion and Belonging. - 9.8.2 This portfolio has responsibility for ensuring South Tyneside Council is operating effectively to support, develop and promote valuable local voluntary action across the Borough and is delivering its aims and objectives in line with Council priorities. - Developing and overseeing the Council's role as a Cooperative Council - Facilitating engagement, dialogue and coordination with voluntary sector and partner organisations - Providing support, advice and coordination to enable and maximize successful external funding bids where the voluntary sector is involved. - Overseeing the bidding process, allocation and monitoring of council-provided community funding - Identifying further opportunities for partnership coordination - Community focussed engagement, networking and consultation with residents, voluntary sector and Partners leaders - Community Engagement - Friends of Groups, including responsibility for decision making for proposed works and activities by Friends Groups and volunteers, that may be required where consensus between Ward Members is not achievable. - Homelessness - Fuel poverty
+- 9.8.1 This portfolio has responsibility for Equality, Diversity, Inclusion and Belonging. - 9.8.2 This portfolio has responsibility for ensuring South Tyneside Council is operating effectively to support, develop and promote valuable local voluntary action across the Borough and is delivering its aims and objectives in line with Council priorities. - Developing and overseeing the Council's role as a Cooperative Council - Facilitating engagement, dialogue and coordination with voluntary sector and partner organisations - Providing support, advice and coordination to enable and maximize successful external funding bids where the voluntary sector is involved. - Overseeing the bidding process, allocation and monitoring of council-provided community funding - o Identifying further opportunities for partnership coordination - Community focussed engagement, networking and consultation with residents, voluntary sector and Partners leaders - Community Engagement - Friends of Groups, including responsibility for decision making for proposed works and activities by Friends

-- Food Poverty
+Groups and volunteers, that may be required where consensus between Ward Members is not achievable.

-- Cost of Living
+- Homelessness

+- Combatting Poverty, including fuel poverty, food poverty, welfare support and supporting residents to be financially secure, working closely with partner organisations across the borough and region.

-- Humanitarian Support i.e., supporting asylum seekers.
+- o Humanitarian Support i.e., supporting asylum seekers.

 - Welfare support, rights and impact

-- Gypsy, Roma, Traveller Service
+- o Gypsy, Roma, Traveller Service

+- South Tyneside Pledge